bob134552/Battlestations/README.md

 #### Site Review Page (add and update)

-The site review page is a form consisting a radio button star rating and a text field for users to write their review of the site.
+The Site Review page is a form consisting a radio button star rating and a text field for users to write their review of the site.
 The update page is the same but prefilled with the users initial review.
 There are 2 buttons available to the user, a home button should they wish to not submit or edit their review and a submit button to save their review.

 #### Profile Page

-The Profile page is accessable from the profile option in the navbar, it features a form of the users previously saved delivery details, an order history that they can click on to view previous orders and 3 buttons that bring them to the email management, password change and social account management pages.
+The Profile page is accessible from the profile option in the navbar, it features a form of the users previously saved delivery details, an order history that they can click on to view previous orders and 3 buttons that bring them to the email management, password change and social account management pages.